oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 </copy>
 ````

 The username, the password, the connection string and the wallet information that you configured in the db\_config.py module is passed to the connect() method.
-By default, Oracle's EasyConnect connection string syntax is used.
+By default, Oracle's Easy Connect connection string syntax is used.

 2. Create a basic connection